 Tru started the season strong both in his customary role as a coverage corner but also as a run defender, something he has been good at for many seasons but is rarely given credit for.
 Trufant's performance in week one felt especially exciting because we didn't know how good or bad the 49ers passing offense was or would be.
 Well, it was and is bad, and Trufant's excellent showing is somewhat akin to Chris Clemons smacking around Brandyn Dombrowski.
 Neither player should be debited for dominating lesser competition, but it was lesser competition and that dominance proved aberrant.

 Over the next two weeks, though Trufant didn't look like the potentially elite corner he was or appeared to be in 2007, he didn't really decline either.
 The competition improved.
 San Diego and Denver feature two of the NFL's best passing offenses.
 Seattle couldn't generate much pressure against Denver and that made Trufant's task even harder, but he was steady, mostly avoided being burned, and, well, settled into the level of play I have come to expect from him.
-He is good in cover, has serviceable ball skills, is a sound tackler and easily the teams best corner, but isn't elite, isn't ever likely to be elite, and, as his showing against Rams evidenced, is vulnerable to game-to-game injury decline.and the
+He is good in cover, has serviceable ball skills, is a sound tackler and easily the teams best corner, but isn't elite, isn't ever likely to be elite, and, as his showing against Mark Clayton and the Rams evidenced, is vulnerable to game-to-game injury decline.

 Injury wasn't the only thing that allowed Clayton to get the better of Trufant on a few receptions.
 Clayton seems like a good matchup for Trufant -- athletic, tracks the ball well, good hands even against tight coverage -- and it's not as if Tru deserves much criticism for pick routes he doesn't perfectly negotiate.